fr4nsyz/MEFSC/README.md

 # Multithreaded Encrypted File Server & Client
 <img width="1291" height="965" alt="image" src="https://github.com/user-attachments/assets/9b9c54f4-5633-4f68-91bc-a4b13e0eaa0d" />

+---

+## 📦 What Is This?

+### Features:

 MEFSC is a C++-based encrypted file server/client system that allows multiple users to securely store and retrieve files over a local or remote network.
 It's meant to act as your own private cloud, hosted on hardware you own — and ideally accessed via [Tailscale](https://tailscale.com/), because exposing your home network to the open internet is... no thanks 😅

----

-## 📦 What Is This?

-This is a personal project to build a secure, lightweight cloud storage solution.
-It supports:

 - Secure file upload/download via symmetric encryption
 - User authentication via SQLite3